-The Head of Pastoral monitors this policy on an annual basis.
-This Head of Pastoral reports its findings and recommendations to the full Advisory Board and SLT, as necessary, if the policy needs modification.
-The Head of Pastoral gives serious consideration to any comments from parents about the PSHE (RSHE) programme, and makes a record of all such comments.
-The Head of Pastoral also asks tutors to provide students with PSHE questionnaires in order to ensure we are covering their needs.
+The Director of Studies and the Head of Pastoral monitors this policy on an annual basis.
+The Head of Pastoral reports its findings and recommendations to the full Advisory Board and SLT, as necessary, if the policy needs modification.
+Both the Director of Studies and the Head of Pastoral gives serious consideration to any comments from parents about the PSHE (RSHE) programme, and makes a record of all such comments.
+The Director of Studies and the Head of Postide students with PSHE questionnaires in order to ensure we are covering their needs.
 Tutors scrutinise and ratify teaching materials to check they are in accordance with the school's ethos.